 |20 May 2022|

-Home-based, through live online classes, sessions and discussions (videoconference) with a mentor, solo or in a group.
-The 12 teaching sessions with a mentor last 3 h each and are held every two weeks on Wednesdays, with the following schedule:
+1. Training: home-based, through live online classes, sessions and discussions (videoconference) with a trainer or professor, in a group.
+The 12 teaching sessions are held every two weeks (25 h in total), with the following schedule:

 |15 June 2022|